The Committee

 Gail Ingram

 Gail Ingram (Ngāti Pākehā, she/her/they) writes from the Port Hills of Ōtautahi and is author of Contents Under Pressure (Pūkeko Publications 2019).
 Her poetry and short stories have appeared widely across Aotearoa and internationally.
 Editor for a fine line and Flash Frontier: An Adventure in Short Fiction, find more at https://www.theseventhletter.nz/.
+She joined the CPC committee in 2022.

 Erik Kennedy